A fair and equal value chain

 We must secure a strong approach in relation to climate and nature, health, political and social justice crises to secure the safety, livelihoods and resilience of our co-workers and partners across our value chain.

-We engage with communities along our value chain to create a positive social impact and prevent negative impacts from the IKEA business.
+We seek to always be inclusive and actively engage in the communities where we operate to create a positive social impact and prevent negative impacts from the IKEA business.

 Advocating for mandatory human rights due diligence

-IKEA welcomes the adoption of the EU Corporate Sustainability Due Diligence Directive (CSDDD).
-We support sustainability due diligence legislation in general, as we believe due diligence can have a significant impact on people, societies and the planet by helping businesses understand their impact for better governance and decision making.
-IKEA has been advocating for such legislation, including through joint statements such as the 2021 Nordic Business Network for Human Rights, as well as the 2023 statement joint call from business, trade unions and civil society organization.
+IKEA supports sustainability due diligence legislation, as we believe due diligence can have a significant impact on people, societies and the planet by helping businesses understand their impact for better governance and decision making.
+IKEA has been advocating for such legislation, including through joint statements in support of the EU Corporate Sustainability Due Diligence Directive (CSDDD), such as the 2021 Nordic Business Network for Human Rights, as well as the 2023 statement joint call from business, trade unions and civil society organisations.

 Respecting children’s rights at every step